GokulrajP15/E-Learning-Platform/README.md

 Technologies Used
     - HTML5: For structuring the web pages.
-    - CSS3: For styling the website and ensuring a responsive layout.
+    - CSS3: For styling the website.